 - The four core courses which are listed below

-- Not less than 18 hours of coursework at the 400- level
+- Minimum of 18 hours of coursework at the 400- level

-- Not less than 18 hours in the field of Chemical Engineering
+- Minimum of 18 hours in the field of Chemical Engineering

-- Not less than 15 hours of 400- level coursework in the field of Chemical Engineering
+- Minimum of 15 hours of 400- level coursework in the field of Chemical Engineering

-There are no required examinations such as GRE, GMAT, etc. In addition to the requirements outlined in the admissions application, a personal essay summarizing your career objectives and work experience with respect to your chosen field of study must be submitted along with the application for admission.
+There are no required examinations such as GRE, GMAT, etc. In addition to the requirements outlined in the admissions application (official transcripts, professional essay, your resume, and 2 letters of recommendation), a personal essay summarizing your career objectives and work experience with respect to your chosen field of study must be submitted along with the application for admission.
 In order to be considered for admission as a regular graduate student in the Master of Engineering in Chemical Engineering, the applicant must have an undergraduate GPA of 3.0 or higher and a GPA of 3.0 or higher for the last two semesters of undergraduate study.

 Associate Student Status

 Applicants who do not meet the above-mentioned requirements may be admitted as associate status, at the department’s discretion.
 To change status you will need to contact the academic graduate coordinator of the department after admission.
 For more details, please review the P.C.
 Rossin College of Engineering and Applied Science Graduate Student Handbook.

 |CHE 400 Chemical Engineering Thermodynamics (3)||CHE 415 Transport Processes (4)|

 |CHE 410 Chemical Reaction Engineering (3)||CHE 452 Mathematics Methods in Chemical Engineering (3)|